linuxserver/docker-sabnzbd/README.md

 See the [SABnzbd wiki](https://sabnzbd.org/wiki/) for more information.

-### Download folders

-We have set `/incomplete-downloads` and `/downloads` as ***optional paths***, this is because it is the easiest way to get started.
-While easy to use, it has some drawbacks.
-Mainly losing the ability for atomic moves (TL;DR instant file moves, rather than copy+delete) of files while processing content.

-Use the optional paths if you don't understand, or don't want atomic moves.
-Whichever paths you choose to use, make sure to set the `Completed Download Folder` and the `Temporary Download Folder` in the SABnzbd gui settings, under `Folders`.

-The folks over at servarr.com wrote a good [write-up](https://wiki.servarr.com/docker-guide#consistent-and-well-planned-paths) on how to get started with this.

 ## Read-Only Operation

 This image can be run with a read-only container filesystem.
 For details please [read the docs](https://docs.linuxserver.io/misc/read-only/).